Mackro/dotfiles/README.md

 The install.sh script symlinks all files from the dotfiles directory to the correct destinations which means that they'll be under version control should you wish to make any changes.

-Please note that the install script will remove all conflicting files.
+Please note that the install script might remove all conflicting files.
 If you feel uncertain, check what files are affected by the script before using it!

 There are a couple of possible parameters to use:
--a All the following will be installed (-l or -d must also be provided as it's a requisite for xmonad) -l Laptop configuration of xmonad (or rather xmobar) -d Desktop configuration of xmonad (or rather xmobar) -g Git gitconfig is installed
+	a - All the following will be installed (-l or -d must also be provided as it's a requisite for xmonad) l - Laptop configuration of xmobar
+	d - Desktop configuration of xmobar
+	x - Xmonad is installed.
+Has to be used together with either -l or -d. g - Gitconfig is installed
--v Vim configuration and plugins are installed
--z oh-my-zsh is installed, and zshrc is installed
+	v - Vim configuration and plugins are installed z - oh-my-zsh is installed, and zshrc is installed

 # Uninstallation
 You don't want to uninstall my dotfiles :) If you do, you're on your own...